Kiskin/Python/README.md

 # Python
-A sample client/server application using python
+A sample client/server application using python.
-The client application queries a simple local database (text file) for information.
+A continously running client application queries a simple local database server (text file) for information.
+The server process and send back the request to the client application.
+Both applications run on a local machine for now...